-Bookkeeper.
+Bookkeeper...
 Bott & Douthitt, P.L.L.C ("B&D") is charged with the responsibility of providing bookkeeping services for the District.
-B&D serves in a similar capacity for 65 other special districts.
+B&D serves in a similar capacity for 80+ other special districts.

-Engineer.
-The District's consulting engineer is Carlson, Brigance & Doering, Inc. (the "Engineer").
+Engineer . . .
+The District's consulting engineer is Musser Engineering Associates, Inc. (the "Engineer").

-Financial Advisor.
+Financial Advisor...
 Specialized Public Finance Inc. serves as the District's financial advisor (the "Financial Advisor").
 The fee for services rendered in connection with the issuance of the Bonds is based on a percentage of the Bonds actually issued, sold and delivered and, therefore, such fee is contingent upon the sale and delivery of the Bonds.

-Bond Counsel and Disclosure Counsel.
-The District has engaged McCall, Parkhurst & Horton L.L.P., Austin, Texas as Bond Counsel and Disclosure Counsel in connection with the issuance of the District's Bonds.
+Bond Counsel and Disclosure Counsel . . .
+McCall, Parkhurst & Horton, L.L.P., Austin, Texas serves as Bond Counsel and Disclosure Counsel in connection with the issuance of the District's Bonds.
 The fees of Bond Counsel and Disclosure Counsel are contingent upon the sale of and delivery of the Bonds.

-General Counsel.
-The District has engaged Armbrust & Brown, PLLC ("A&B") as general counsel.
+General Counsel...
+Armbrust & Brown, PLLC ("A&B") serves as the District's general counsel.
 Fees paid to A&B for work related to the issuance of the Bonds are contingent upon the sale of the Bonds.